 Pianist.
 Composer.
 Improviser.

 Matt Piet is an improvising pianist, composer, and music director.
 Matt was born and raised in suburban Chicago, began his studies as a pianist and vocalist at age ten, and was a proficient classical pianist and accompanist by his early teens.
 Piet set aside his classical studies to focus on jazz, improvisation, and composition during his studies at Berklee College of Music in Boston.
 Piet returned to Chicago in 2014, and has since been an active participant in Chicago's rich jazz and improvised music scene.
 In addition to playing many ad hoc improvised performances as a leader and a sideman, he has three working trios: Four Letter Words, Matt Piet Trio, and the trio Rempis/Piet/Daisy.
-In 2018 he released two highly praised recordings on Clean Feed Records and Astral Spirits Records, with a forthcoming release, City In A Garden, to be released June 15th, 2018 on ears&eyes Records.
+In 2018 he released two highly praised live recordings on Clean Feed Records and Astral Spirits Records, and his latest studio album, City In A Garden, on ears&eyes Records.
 In addition to performing regularly as an improviser, Piet works actively as a teacher, Music Director, and accompanist throughout the Chicagoland area.

 Oscar Jan Hoogland & Matt Piet - "Amsterdam/Chicago Duo"